LeBron’s off-court legacy complements his basketball success

 James co-founded a successful media and entertainment company, bought stakes in storied professional baseball and soccer franchises and, with a big assist from product endorsements, his net worth is estimated to have grown above $1 billion.
 The off-court achievement that James is most proud of, he says, is working to uplift the lives of people like Smiley in his hometown of Akron.

 Many athletes have excelled in one or more of these areas.
-But few have done all of them as well as James, who is closing in on passing Kareem Abdul-Jabbar for the NBA’s career scoring record.
+But few have done all of them as well as James, who passed Kareem Abdul-Jabbar for the NBA’s career scoring record on Tuesday night.
+James now has 38,390 points, three more than Abdul-Jabbar retired with.

 “His goal, I believe, is to have 10% of his wealth go to causes and support communities, which is an amazing goal,” said Lisa Delpy Neirotti, a professor of sports management at George Washington University.
 “I would say he’s maybe above and beyond others, just on that aspiration alone.”